lesept777/MLP-for-ESP32/README.md

 It is possible to make your own optimization algorithm and train the network by yourself, as shown in the [Sinus2 example](https://github.com/lesept777/MLP-for-ESP32/tree/master/examples/MLP_Sinus2)

 ## Improve the training
 It is possible to improve the training results if the maximum number of epochs is reached.
-Just save the network, and run the code again with heuristics parameter `H_INIT_OPTIM` set to 0:
+Just save the network, and run the code again (use reset button on ESP32 board):
 ```
 bool initialize = !Net.netLoad(networkFile);
 // Training
 long heuristics = H_INIT_OPTIM +
                   H_CHAN_WEIGH +
                   H_CHAN_LRATE +
-                  H_CHAN_SGAIN;
+                  H_CHAN_SGAIN;    // See below for available options
 Net.setHeuristics(heuristics);
 Net.setHeurInitialize(initialize); // No need to init a new network if we read it from SPIFFS
 ...
 Net.netSave(networkFile);
 ```
-On first run, if the save file is not found, the boolean `initialize` is true.
-The optimization will begin with random weights.
+On first run, if the save file `networkFile` is not found, the boolean `initialize` is equal to true.
+The optimization will then begin with random weights.
 On the next run, the saved network is loaded, and the boolean is set to false.
 Then, the optimization will begin with the loaded weights, and will try to improve the previous result.

 ## Inference
 When the goal is reached, i.e. when the error made on the test set is lower than the objective, the network is trained.
 Its parameters can be saved in a file in SPIFFS for later use.